60-second summary

 Keep comparing policies regularly

 Comparing doesn’t stop once you’ve bought your policy.
 If you simply let your insurance auto-renew, you could miss out on some great deals, so compare on a regular basis.
-If you use our app, we’ll do the hard work for you, letting you know if there’s a better deal before your next car insurance or home insurance renewal.
+If you use our app, we’ll do some of the hard work for you, letting you know your options before your next car insurance or home insurance renewal.

 And for products like life insurance and critical illness insurance, check regularly whether you can get the same cover for a better price by switching insurance provider.